Updated on February 14, 2017

 Did you ever sit there and imagine putting some kind of high-tech device on your head that would stimulate your hair follicles to grow?
 It’s a funny thought, but I’m pretty sure the idea has crossed my mind at one point or another.
-Well, here comes the real life counterpart.
+Well, guess what?
+Here comes the real life counterpart.

-A Leonhardt Ventures Co startup, HairCell, aims to create hair growth from a much different approach than the rest of the current industry.
+HairCell, a Leonhardt Ventures Co. startup, aims to create hair growth with a much different approach than the rest of the industry, currently.
 The HairCell technology platform includes a bioelectric stimulator device to be worn on the head which is said to control expressions of specific proteins to be released in sequences, and this stimulator is also coupled with a device containing low-depth penetration electro-acupuncture needles.
 These needles release stem cells and growth factors into the scalp.
 Fancy stuff.
 Here’s what the stimulator cap looks like:

 Hmm, hmm, and hmm.